Ashok0/HL2VREssentials/README.md

 ## Compatability notes
 - Black Mesa Source:  Does not work.
 Maps work in VR but NPCs do not load.
 - Black Mesa: Does not work.
 Crashes to the desktop.
+- Research and Development: Mr. Whirly does not work.
-- Cinematic Mod 2013: Does not work.
-Reflections are glitched which renders the mod mostly unusable.
-CM2013 oddly worked fine with the Half-Life 2 VR private beta.
-One of the final September updates seems to have broken the mod.
+- Cinematic Mod 2013: Partially working.
+Reflections are glitched.
+(Reflections oddly worked fine with the Half-Life 2 VR private beta.)

 ## Credits
 All credit for this mod pack goes to the following original creators: